hujingyucd/Wavelet-Inversion/README.md

 ![teaser](imgs/teaser.png)

-For environment setup and dataset preparation, we follow [Wavelet-Generation](https://github.com/edward1997104/Wavelet-Generation).
+For environment setup, we follow [Wavelet-Generation](https://github.com/edward1997104/Wavelet-Generation).

+# Dataset

+For the dataset, we use the train/test split provided by [IM-NET](https://github.com/czq142857/IM-NET-pytorch) for training and evaluation.
+We provided the pre-computed data in this link: https://drive.google.com/file/d/1hGTDRLqf8GhCy5wnCGWIOxrIZ1bia9ZE/view?usp=sharing

 # Training